AiSanRa/annotations_ldak_gwf/README.md

 You should copy the workflow you want to use and also the code folder into your script folder or use the cloned folder.

 Fill the config.py file with your options and the pathways that are needed.

+Also, you will need to fill in the upper part of the workflow the name of your account: gwf = Workflow(defaults={"account": "put your account here"})

 The workflows are constructed with gwf, to use them you simply have to run in the terminal where the script you want to execute is: